 To most, even an extra half hour in the day can seem like a gift.
 While some might think it’s impossible to even find enough time to eat, let alone do things they enjoy (I’m looking at you entrepreneurs), there are actually a LOT of ways you can carve out more hours in the day.

 How?
-Simple: Buy back your time.
+Simple: Spend Money to buy back your time.

 Why spending money on convenience makes you happier